common name: a tiphiid wasp

 Biological and distribution information for a tiphiid wasp species commonly found in Florida, Myzinum maculata, has not been extensively studied or reported in the available literature.
 Generalized Myzinum or tiphiid wasp (Hymenoptera: Tiphiidae) details will be provided when species-specific information cannot be provided.

 Myzinum contains 26 species in four genera that are found throughout Florida, with approximately 140 species occurring in a wide range of habitats across North America (Borror and Triplehorn 1989, Stange 1994).
-Specific distribution information for M. maculata is not available.
+Specific distribution information for Myzinum maculata is not available.

-Male and female Tiphiid wasps differ in appearance, or are sexually dimorphic.
+Male and female tiphiid wasps differ in appearance, or are sexually dimorphic.
 The female is larger and more robust than the male.
 The female also spends more time on and in the ground.

 Myzinum maculata are mostly black and can be somewhat hairy.
 Females range from 11-18 mm (0.43-0.7 inch) in length, while males are 8-16 mm (0.31-0.63 inch).
 The abdomen has overlapping leaf-like plates, or lamellae, with alternating, conspicuous black and yellow bands.